Detroit Is an Example of Everything That Is Wrong with Our Nation

 Unfortunately, Detroit is not alone.
 All across America, cities are being devastated by their own collapsed manufacturing bases.
 The U.S. government abandoned its manufacturing prowess when it pursued “free trade” deals that make it impossible for America to compete.
 The North American Free Trade Agreement all but eliminated manufacturing in the U.S,. as American auto companies were forced to relocate their manufacturing south of the border in search of lower costs.
 Without moving to Mexico, the American automobile industry could not compete globally with the rest of the world’s lowered labor costs and lax environmental standards.

-Now debt-ridden and forced to cut many of its beleaguered services like transportation and street lighting.
+Now the city is debt-ridden and forced to cut many of its beleaguered services like transportation and street lighting.
 As public services are shuttered, the poor continue to suffer.
 Gazing at the streets of Detroit today, where the average house price is only $7,500 (some houses sell for as little as a few hundred dollars), it is hard to imagine the Motor City’s glory days.

 During the 1960s and ’70s, Japanese cars began entering American markets.
 Japan came equipped with a plan: put American auto companies out of business.
 Congress seemed to welcome this new foreign competition with open arms.
 Many of these same government policies pushed American auto giants like Ford, GM and Chrysler (now owned by Italian Fiat) out of the country.